-The United States has NEVER experienced anything like this before; it is a scary situation and it saddens me, the very few times I go, out how some people are being nonchalant about this crisis.
+The United States has NEVER experienced anything like this before; (in my life time) it is a scary situation and it saddens me, the very few times I go, out how some people are being nonchalant about this crisis.
 This is serious, people.
 Please take care of yourself and be mindful of those around you.
 Even if you are young, or otherwise healthy, you are at risk and your activities can increase the risk of others.
 It is imperative that you do your part to slow the spread of COVID -19.
 Stay home, people.
 Go out only if it is absolutely necessary.
 REMEMBER there is no cure for COVID -19.
 Our best remedy is to keep a safe distance from others, maintain strict hygiene, and encourage others to practice safe living for now.
 We all must do our part.

 State and Local guidelines:

 - Listen and follow the directions of your State and Local Authorities; follow All guidelines they issue.

 - If you feel sick, stay home.
 Don’t risk others.

 - If your children are sick, keep them home.
 AGAIN!
 DON’T RISK OTHERS.